MZachmann/PicoPendant/PythonSrc/README.md

 The source is all standard __MicroPython__.
 It is divided into functional groups.
 I attempted to use asynchronous I/O and a thread and both attempts failed miserably.
 Either it was running out of memory or too slow or ... anyway I pulled that stuff all out and it's just all blocking I/O for now.
 Maybe over time the threading will improve because network threaded is so obvious.

 ## GUI
-The current hacky gui is a single screen named 'Jog'.
+The current gui is a single screen named 'Jog'.
 To run the jog screen requires the following MicroPython

-	from screens.jog import RunJogger
+	import runjog
-	RunJogger()

 The current GUI supports two rotary encoders and one ladder switch.

 The leftmost encoder does the jogging.
 Click the switch to move between metric and inches and also to show/hide machine coordinates, so four positions.

 The middle encoder is multi-use but primarily sets the jog amount per click.
 When the button is clicked the jog amount becomes enabled/disabled and an asterisk appears - this is a safety measure.
+If the middle encoder is disabled then tapping the touchscreen is also disabled.

 The right switch sets the axis being jogged.